santagoy/san-tagoy-neoc/content/posts/chooms-tomb.md

 ---
 draft: false
-title: "Choom's Tomb, a Cyberpunk Red adventure"
+title: "Choom's Tomb, a fan-made adventure for Cyberpunk RED"
 summary: |
   The scenario is inspired by the Gunfight at the Ok Corral.
 That shound be obvious to a number of folks.
 images: